swiftlang/swift-evolution/proposals/NNNN-module-aliasing-for-disambiguation.md

 * Runtime: calls to convert String to types in module, i.e direct or indirect calls to NSClassFromString(...), will fail and should be avoided.
 * For resources, only asset catalogs and localized strings are allowed.
 * Higher chance of running into existing issues as follows:
-    * Retroactive conformance (https://forums.swift.org/t/retroactive-conformances-vs-swift-in-the-os/14393): this is already not a recommended practice and should be avoided.
+    * [Retroactive conformance](https://forums.swift.org/t/retroactive-conformances-vs-swift-in-the-os/14393): this is already not a recommended practice and should be avoided.
-    * Extension member “leaks”: this is considered a bug (https://bugs.swift.org/browse/SR-3908) but hasn’t been fixed yet.
-More discussions here (https://forums.swift.org/t/pre-pitch-import-access-control-a-modest-proposal/50087).
+    * Extension member “leaks”: this is [considered a bug](https://bugs.swift.org/browse/SR-3908) but hasn’t been fixed yet.
+More discussions [here](https://forums.swift.org/t/pre-pitch-import-access-control-a-modest-proposal/50087).
 * Code size increase will be more implicit and requires a caution, although module aliasing will be opt-in and a size threshold could be set to provide a warning.

 ## Future Directions

-* Currently when a module contains a type with the same name, fully qualifying a type in the module results in an error; it treats the left most qualifier as a type instead of the module (bug (https://bugs.swift.org/browse/SR-14195), forums1 (https://forums.swift.org/t/fixing-modules-that-contain-a-type-with-the-same-name/3025), forums2 (https://forums.swift.org/t/pitch-fully-qualified-name-syntax/28482)); `XCTest` is a good example as it contains a class called `XCTest`.
+* Currently when a module contains a type with the same name, fully qualifying a type in the module results in an error; it treats the left most qualifier as a type instead of the module ([bug](https://bugs.swift.org/browse/SR-14195), [discussions](https://forums.swift.org/t/fixing-modules-that-contain-a-type-with-the-same-name/3025), [pitch](https://forums.swift.org/t/pitch-fully-qualified-name-syntax/28482)); `XCTest` is a good example as it contains a class called `XCTest`.
 Trying to access a top level function `XCTAssertEqual` via `XCTest.XCTAssertEqual(...)` results in “Type 'XCTest' has no member 'XCTAssertEqual'” error.
 Module aliasing could mitigate this issue by renaming `XCTest` as `XCTestFramework` without requiring source changes in the `XCTest` module and allowing the function access via `XCTestFramework.XCTAssertEqual(...)` in the user code.

 * Introducing new import syntax such as `import Utils as GameUtils` has been discussed in forums to improve module disambiguation.
 The module aliasing infrastructure described in this proposal paves the way towards introducing such syntax that can allow more explicit (in source code) aliasing.

-* Visibility change to import decl access level (from public to internal) pitched here (https://forums.swift.org/t/pre-pitch-import-access-control-a-modest-proposal/50087) could help address extension leaks issues mentioned in *Requirements / Limitations* section.
+* Visibility change to import decl access level (from public to internal) pitched [here](https://forums.swift.org/t/pre-pitch-import-access-control-a-modest-proposal/50087) could help address extension leaks issues mentioned in **Requirements / Limitations** section.

 * Swift modules can have C target dependencies.
 Adding module aliasing support for such modules is possible but will require changing visibility to C symbols.